Explore health content from A to Z.

 Sometimes, your doctor will know if you already have a cancer somewhere else in your body.
 But in some cases, the doctor finds the metastatic brain tumor first.
 Doctors may diagnose this condition using:

 MRI, CT, or PET scan.
 These are different ways of painlessly creating an image of your brain for the doctor to see.
+A PET scan is commonly performed to determine whether there are any other areas on the body with cancer.

 Cerebral angiography.
 During this test, dye will be injected through a tube put into a blood vessel.
 Then the doctor will take X-rays of your brain.
 The dye shows the path of the blood flow in your brain, which may help show if a tumor is in your brain.